arijitmandal10/Habit-Tracker-React/README.md

 - React.js: JavaScript library for building user interfaces.
 - Redux: State management library for JavaScript applications.
+- Firebase: Platform for building web and mobile applications.

+## Firebase Services Used

+-Firebase Authentication: Provides user authentication and authorization capabilities for the application.
+Used for user login and signup functionality.
+-Cloud Firestore: A flexible and scalable NoSQL cloud database provided by Firebase.
+Used for storing and retrieving data related to habits in the application.

 ## Libraries and Hooks